Posts

 Image

-After his hiatus from the criminally underrated (though still far from perfect) Halloween III: Season of the Witch , Michael Myers, at the behest of his fans – and greedy producers – returned to stalk the leafy streets of Haddonfield in Halloween IV: The Return of Michael Myers .
+After his hiatus from the criminally underrated Halloween III: Season of the Witch , Michael Myers, at the behest of his fans – and greedy producers – returned to stalk the leafy streets of Haddonfield in Halloween IV: The Return of Michael Myers .
 See what they did there.
 With a whole new set of characters introduced, including Laurie Strode’s daughter and her adoptive family, it isn’t long before the blood begins to flow.
 For a film bogged down in its own lack of imagination, originality or flair, Halloween IV actually begins with so much promise.
-The opening titles play out over a simple collection of shots which when viewed in succession evoke such a bleak, eerie and overwhelmingly creepy atmosphere.
+The opening titles play out over a simple collection of shots which, when viewed in succession, evoke such a bleak, eerie and overwhelmingly creepy atmosphere.
 The lack of music adds to the unease – all that exists on the soundtrack is a low howling wind that reeks of desolation and despair.
-Before long, the faintest strains of Alan Howarth’s deliciously dark and brooding synth score can gradually be
+Before long, the faintest strains of Alan Howarth’s deliciously dark and brooding synth score can gradually be heard; though at this stage, i

 Little Erin Merryweather